danforth-restorative/objectification-reading-list/README.md

 # Literature regarding Objectification of Women

-To begin, these resources were mainly gathered from the [Objectification, Dehumanisation, and Othering Course Guide 2019-20](https://www.ed.ac.uk/files/atoms/files/objectification_dehumanisation_and_othering_course_guide_2019-20.pdf) as a jumping off point.
+To begin, these resources were mainly gathered from the [Objectification, Dehumanisation, and Othering Course Guide 2019-20](https://www.ed.ac.uk/files/atoms/files/objectification_dehumanisation_and_othering_course_guide_2019-20.pdf).
+I've also grabbed salient quotes and other relevant information.

 > This course introduces leading philosophical accounts of objectification, dehumanisation, and othering, and investigates the degree of overlap between the three notions.
 We will also examine scepticism about the significance of these notions, looking closely at a number of case-studies in order to assess the plausibility of this kind of scepticism.